teemu47/teemu47.github.io/projects/gym-tracker-pro/index.md

-# Gym Tracker Pro
+# Gym Tracker Pro 1.4.0

 Forget the notebooks and spreadsheets!
-Gym Tracker Pro is the only tool you need for tracking your gym workouts.
-No registration required!
-Whether you are a beginner or an experienced lifter, Gym Tracker Pro is the best app to log and track your workouts.
-It's suitable from bodybuilding to powerlifting and everything in between.
+Here's the only tool you need for logging and tracking resistance training.
+Apple Watch app included.
+No registration required.

+Whether you are a beginner or a professional, Gym Tracker Pro is the only tool you need for logging and tracking your resistance training workouts.

+It's easy to use and has all the features you need to track your progress and volume, ensuring balanced and optimized training.

+It's suitable for all kinds of training programs, such as powerlifting, bodybuilding, weightlifting, crossfit, strength training, calisthenics and any other resistance training.

-FREE FOR A LIMITED TIME
+FOREVER FREE FOR A LIMITED TIME ONLY
+- Download now and get all the features for free
 - No ads or in-app purchases

+GET STARTED QUICKLY
+- No registration required - Your Apple ID is your account
+- Our initial data includes the most common exercises and muscle groups
+- Add your own exercises and muscle groups easily

 NO UNNECESSARY CLUTTER
-- Clean, fast and simple user interface
 - Record your sets effortlessly and see the history at a glance

-GET STARTED QUICKLY
-- You have the option to use our initial data which includes 50 of the most common exercises with muscle group associations
+LEAVE YOUR PHONE IN THE LOCKER ROOM
+- Clean and simple Apple Watch app

 KEEP YOUR EXERCISES ORGANIZED
-- Exercises can have muscle group association, favourite status and a category for additional grouping
+- Group your exercises by muscle group, favourite status or by a secondary category of your choice
 - Create your training program with the Routines functionality

-ENSURE BALANCED TRAINING
+ENSURE BALANCED AND OPTIMIZED TRAINING
-- Analyse your training volume with our simple and intuitive charts and statistics
+- Analyze your training with our simple and intuitive charts and statistics
-- Keep track of which muscle groups, categories and exercises you have trained and when
+- See your training volume grouped by muscle groups, exercises and other categories
+- This helps you to ensure balanced training and to optimize your volume to maximize progress

 NO NEED TO TEST YOUR MAXES AND RISK INJURY
 - Use the one-rep max estimate to track your strength progress

+ANALYZE THE WORKOUT DATA IN YOUR OWN TOOLS
+- Export your workout history as a CSV file anytime

 NO NEED TO TAKE SCREENSHOTS
-- Easily view your workout history and share the workouts with your friends
+- Easily share the workouts with your friends and social media

-LEAVE YOUR PHONE IN THE LOCKER ROOM
-- Clean and simple Apple Watch app

-APPLE ECOSYSTEM INTEGRATION
-- No registration required
+SECURE, PRIVATE AND RELIABLE
+- Only you can access your data - it's stored in your iCloud account
-- Automatic data syncing between your Apple devices
+- Automatic data syncing between your Apple devices using iCloud
-- Only you can access your data
+- No third party services or analytics

+Gym logging and tracking has never been easier.
+Download now and start tracking your workouts!

 ---